 Once you have that image, you can restore it, regrade it, remove scratches, but you will always have the original document that you scanned without any tampering or intervention.
 For film archives, that you document the film to the best quality and highest resolution you can achieve at the time is a really important principle.

-“For film archives, that you document the film to the best quality and highest resolution you can achieve at the time IS A really important principle.”
+“For film archives, that you document the film to the best quality and highest resolution you can achieve at the time IS A really important principle”

 We also have standards for web delivery.
-We have that preservation file, which is huge – they can be two terabytes each – then we have a mezzanine file which we create from that to use in day-to-day work.
+We have that preservation file, which is huge – they can be two terabytes each – then we have a mezzanine file that we create from that to use in day-to-day work.
 The sector tends to use ProRes Quicktime files for that.

-We also create low bitrate viewing access proxy files for display online.
-Those tend to be H264 MP4s.
+We also create low bit rate viewing access proxy files for display online.
+Those tend to be H.264 MP4s.